learning-software-engineering/learning-software-engineering.github.io/Topics/Development_Process/LLM_Testing_Debugging.md

 LLM understands what you are looking for.
 You can see [here](https://blog.andrewcantino.com/blog/2021/04/21/prompt-engineering-tips-and-tricks/) for more detailed example for few-shot learning.

+## Recommended LLMs
+There are a number of LLMs that are accessible.
+I will list some LLMs that I recommend as a reference.
+- **ChatGPT (GPT3.5)**: LLM created by OpenAI.
+It's probably one of the most commonly used LLMs right now.
+It should be suitable for most use cases.
+- **GPT4**: Improved version of GPT3.5.
+It supports image as an input, so it may be suitable when you want to debug styling issues with your UI.
+As of 2023 November 17, you can pay USD $20/month to get an upgrade on your ChatGPT account to get access to GPT4.
+(You can also pay per token if you use OpenAI API)
+- **Llama 2**: LLM released by Meta AI.
+It can be used for research and commercial use, and you can even download the model if you get access.
+It offers 7B, 13B, and 70B model sizes, so you might be able to run on your local machine if you have good hardware.
+If you are interested in fine-tuning LLM to make a model specifically good for generating tests or debugging, this model can be a great option.

+Other options include BARD, Falcon, and PALM.

 ## Conclusion
 When LLM, like ChatGPT, is used correctly, it can provide strong support for your software engineering experiences.
 However, LLM must be used carefully to avoid potential risks, as shown [above](#advantages-and-disadvantages).